A Better Way to Manage Meds

-One day, Tom Rhoads, founder and CEO of Spencer Health Solutions, found himself in the emergency room waiting for news of his father.
-The doctor came out and asked him and his mother, what medications his dad was taking.
+One day, Tom Rhoads, founder, and CEO of Spencer Health Solutions found himself in the emergency room waiting for news of his father.
+The doctor came out and asked him and his mother, how his dad handled his medication management.

 That was not an easy question to answer.
 Tom’s father was on eight prescription medications for multiple chronic conditions.
 He also had arthritis, which made it difficult to open multiple pill bottles throughout the day.
 Instead, he knew his dose, knew what his pills looked like, so he emptied all the vials into a single Ziploc bag.
 He plucked the proper dose from the bag four times a day.